Bunny6409/Bunny6409.github.io/README.md

 	<li><strong> Zephyrus </strong> is the god of west wind .
 West Wind is the most gentle of the 4 winds .
 He is Aeolus's deity .</li>
 	<li><strong> Eurus </strong> is the god of east wind .
 He is Aeolus's deity .</li>
 	<li><strong> Khione </strong> is the goddess of snow and ice .
 She is really powerful and can cause blizzards with a snap of the finger .
 She can turn people into ice statues .
 She is the daughter of Boreas .
 It is only <a href="#Vulcan">Hephasethus</a> is the only one who can resist these powers as he is the god of fire .
 There is no other god associated with ice or snow in greek mythology so this gives Khione full power over ice and snow . </li>
+	<li><strong> Hecate is the goddess of magic .</strong> She was born a Titan but supported the gods in the first Titan War .
+She is the only minor god to fight in the first giant war .
+Also , the only minor god who had a giant born to oppose her .
+After the First Giant War , Hecate was honoured but slowly people and gods started forgetting about her .
+Thus , she became a minor goddess .</li>
+	<li><strong> Hebe is the goddess of youth .</strong> And the daughter of <a href="#Zeus"> Zeus </a> and <a href="#Heracles"> Hera</a></li>
+	<li><strong> Aristaeus</strong> is the god of animal husbandry .
+He is a son of Apollo .</li>
 </ul>